jbrd/usdBVHAnim/README.md

 💡Use USD to transcode BVH motion capture data to other file formats

-💡Use USD to compose BVH animation into a larger scene composition
+💡Use USD to compose BVH animation into a larger scene composition.

+The plug-in supports optional scaling of BVH data so that it can be scaled to conform to the conventions of the stage.

 💡Extend a DCC that supports USD (and the usdSkel schema) to import BVH animation data